Special Issue "Underwater Sensor Nodes and Underwater Sensor Networks"

 - Cooperation in underwater sensor networks

-- Data collection, data fusion, storage, and data retrieval
+- Data collection, storage, and retrieval by underwater sensor network

 Please visit the Instructions for Authors page before submitting a manuscript.
-The Article Processing Charge (APC) for publication in this open access journal is 1800 CHF (Swiss Francs).
+The Article Processing Charge (APC) for publication in this Open Access journal is 1600 CHF (Swiss Francs).

 Prof. Dr. Jaime Lloret Mauri